zrosenbauer/slacker-action/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] I have added documentation for new/changed functionality in this PR or in auth0.com/docs
+- [ ] I have added documentation for new/changed functionality in this PR
 - [ ] All active GitHub checks for tests, formatting, and security are passing
 - [ ] The correct base branch is being used, if not `main`